Here you will find African mural painting images.

 The main aspect to take into account when discussing African art is the enormous number of existing cultures.

-An example is a fact that the number of languages spoken on the continent is estimated to be between 1,000 and 2,000 (“Introduction to African Languages”, Harvard University), with 250 of them spoken in the territory of present-day Nigeria.
+An example is the fact that the number of languages spoken on the continent is estimated to be between 1,000 and 2,000 (“Introduction to African Languages”, Harvard University), with 250 of them spoken in the territory of present-day Nigeria.

 For example, social values, religion, morals, political values, economics, and aesthetic values all contribute to African Culture.